rphii/c-file-tagger/README.md

 The file format is basically a `.csv`.
 The first entry is a file name (or anything you want, basically, doesn't have to be a file) and the rest are all tags associated with said file.

-It is possible to specify the use of a different file:
+It is possible to specify the use of **one** different **main file**:

     cft --file some/other/file
     cft -f some/other/file

+One can also specify **multiple** additional input files alongside the main file:

+    cft --input path/file-A --input path/file-B
+    cft -ii path/file-A path/file-B

+It is also possible to merge tag files.
+The sources are `--input` and it will merge into `--file`.

+    cft --merge -ii path/file-A path/file-B     # merge into default file cft --merge -fii path/output path/file-A path/file-B

 ## About Tags